Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature

 \section{Abstract}

-{The spin-orbit coupling plays an important role in the spin Hall effect and the topological insulators.
-In addition, the spin-orbit coupled Bose-Einstein condensates show remarkable quantum many-body phase transition.
-In this work we tune the exciton polariton condensate by virtue of the Rashba-Dresselhaus (RD) spin-orbit coupling in a liquid-crystal filled microcavity where perovskite CsPbBr$_3$ microplates act as the gain material at room temperature.
-We realize an artificial gauge field on the CsPbBr$_3$ exciton polariton condensate, which splits the condensates with opposite spins in both momentum and real spaces.
-Our work paves the way to manipulate the exciton polariton condensate with a synthetic gauge field based on the RD spin-orbit coupling at room temperature.}
+\textbf{{Spin-orbit coupling plays an important role in the spin Hall effect, in topological insulators, and Bose-Einstein condensates with spin-orbit coupling show remarkable quantum phase transition.
+In this work we control an exciton polariton condensate -- a macroscopically coherent state of hybrid light and matter excitations -- by virtue of the Rashba-Dresselhaus (RD) spin-orbit coupling.
+This is achieved in a liquid-crystal filled microcavity where CsPbBr$_3$ perovskite microplates act as the gain material at room temperature.
+Specifically, we realize an artificial gauge field acting on the CsPbBr$_3$ exciton polariton condensate, splitting the condensate fractions with opposite spins in both momentum and real space.
+Besides the ground states, higher-order discrete polariton modes can also be split by the RD effect.
+Our work paves the way to manipulate exciton polariton condensates with a synthetic gauge field based on the RD spin-orbit coupling at room temperature.}}